Jesus, the great teacher, shows us the three things that really matter.

 Master teachers learn not to denigrate dreams but to help design better ones.
 Such teachers tap into kids’ interests and abilities and cast them into the future.
 I’m a writer today because of a childhood teacher who encouraged my writing and envisioned my words being read in books and articles.
 Great teachers capture kids’ dreams and help fit them to the child.

-LEAVING A MARK If you look at your life, you’ll see how great teachers have left their mark on you.
+If you look at your life, you’ll see how great teachers have left their mark on you.
 You may still recall a creative lesson that really stuck.
 Or maybe you’re impressed by a former teacher’s spirituality or integrity.
 These are all signs of a good teacher.
 But if you’re honest, the truly great ones left God imprinted in your life.
-They engraved grace.
-They tattooed opportunity.
-They cast a dream.
+They engraved grace, tattooed opportunity, and cast a dream.
 What they left was their mark.

 It’s also possible that you never experienced a great teacher, you never enjoyed grace or welcomed opportunity or imagined a dream.
 Maybe the teaching models for you were mediocre, boring, or apathetic.
 Those impressions are gladly forgotten.